 Matrix Editor Lets you create or edit data in a matrix (or grid).
 A cell can be edited by typing in a new value and pressing Enter.
 For more information see "Matrix Editor," page 6-1.

-Source Searches source files for string patterns.
+Source Browser Searches source files for string patterns.
+For more information see "GAUSS Source Browser," page 8-1.
+Library Tool Lets you manage the contents of libraries.
 For more information see "Library Tool," page 7-1.
+DOS Compatibility Window Runs programs that expect an 80x25 window that understands ANSI escape characters.